ttscoff/doing/README.md

 #### Adding entries:

     now, did      - Add an entry
     later         - Add an item to the Later section done          - Add a completed item with @done(date).
-No argument finishes last entry. meanwhile - Finish any @meanwhile tasks and optionally create a new one
+No argument finishes last entry. meanwhile     - Finish any @meanwhile tasks and optionally create a new one again, resume - Duplicate the last entry as new entry (without @done tag)

 The `doing now` command can accept `-s section_name` to send the new entry straight to a non-default section.
 It also accepts `--back=AMOUNT` to let you specify a start date in the past using "natural language."
 For example, `doing now --back=25m ENTRY` or `doing now --back="yesterday 3:30pm" ENTRY`.